-The third pillar of the holy trinity, this telephoto zoom gives the Canon EOS R and RP a native option for wildlife, birding and sports photography.
-It's also remarkably small – around two-thirds the size of the Canon EF 70-200mm f/2.8L IS III USM, only coming up to the focus ring of its EF counterpart when stood side by side.
+The third pillar of the holy trinity, this telephoto zoom gives the EOS R and RP a native option for wildlife, birding and sports photography.
+It's remarkably small at around two-thirds the size of the Canon EF 70-200mm f/2.8L IS III USM, only coming up to the focus ring of its EF counterpart when stood side by side.